netmet1/constellation_nodectl/README.md

                         * this should only be done by advanced users during troubleshooting or genesis block creation! *

     -cls clear_logs    | - clear logs older than 7 or 30 days, or all logs
+    -cul clear_uploads | - clear uploads directory older than 7 or 30 days, or all logs

     -csc check_source_connection | - checks the debug api for peer on both the node that the edge initially joined to